If you’re aware of dramatised entrepreneurial shows in the US, this might ring a bell.

-If this doesn’t fit you, then you must be an outlier - but as we know from High-school stats class.
-Outliers are irrelevant :)
+If this doesn’t fit you, then you must be an outlier - but as we know from High-school statistics class.
+Outliers are irrelevant.

-In any case, these two components are what‘s currently driving such immense growth in E-Commerce.
+In any case, these two components are the current driving force behind the immense growth in E-Commerce.
 The rise of the Creator Economy has meant Aussie social media users are getting younger and younger, whilst E-Commerce giants like THE ICONIC , continue to deliver almost 2 million parcels/day nationwide and set the tone for incumbents.
 There is certainly a shift in the breed of startups emerging out of Australia, with COVID-led pivots to off-premise systems and online domains making it open-season for E-Commerce & SaaS startups.
 Australia is seeing an inflexion point in early-stage investment and RBF is certainly ready to bite.

 Whilst it wont ever come close to displacing equity financing, Revenue-Based Financing is an alternative Aussie founders should heavily consider, no matter how stubborn you are and especially if you’re not looking to go to the moon.

 After all, things do look better from a distance.